Equipment talks. Flynn listens.

 Detection

-After warmup, every subsequent sample passes through the detection pipeline.
-A score below the threshold is normal.
-A score at or above the threshold is anomalous.
-The magnitude of the score indicates the severity of the deviation.
+After enrollment, every sample passes through the detection pipeline.
+A score below the threshold is normal; a score at or above it is anomalous.
+The magnitude of the score measures the severity of the deviation.

-The locked threshold is not a limitation — it is a design choice with consequences.
-Adaptive thresholds have a well-documented failure mode: a slow-developing fault gradually drifts the baseline upward, the threshold tracks it, and the fault is silently absorbed into the new "normal."
-Flynn refuses this failure mode by construction.
+The locked threshold is a deliberate design choice.
+Adaptive thresholds carry a well-documented failure mode: a slow-developing fault gradually drifts the baseline upward, the threshold follows, and the fault dissolves into a new "normal."
+Flynn refuses that by construction.

 The architecture of trust

-In any learning system, two things must coexist: the accumulated experience that lets the system get better at its job, and the direct measurement that lets the system notice when something has changed.
-The common failure mode is that the prior wins when it should yield.
+Every learning system must hold two things at once: the accumulated experience that sharpens its judgment, and the direct measurement that reveals when something has changed.
+The common failure is that experience overrides the measurement.

 Flynn separates them by locking